NyronW/MinimalEndpoints/README.md

 ### How to support OpenAPI/Swagger with MinimalEndpoints?

-Your endpoints will be visible via Swagger with no extra effort, however you can used the EndpointAttribute class to customize how your endpoints are exposed via Swagger.
+Your endpoints will be visible via Swagger with no extra effort, however you can used the [EndpointAttribute](https://github.com/NyronW/MinimalEndpoints/blob/master/MinimalEndpoints/EndpointAttribute.cs) class to customize how your endpoints are exposed via Swagger.

+* TagName: This property affects how your endpoints are grouped on the Swagger UI page.
+* OperationId: This propery is used to identitfy each endpoint.
+This is also used when creating calling Results.CreateAtRoute(string routeName, object routeValue).
+* ExcludeFromDescription: Set this property to true if you want don't want to list your endpoint on the Swagger UI page
+* RoutePrefixOverride: This property is used to override the default route prefix, if it was configured at startup.

 You can improve your endpoint documentation by using comments to enrich the Swagger UI.
 You can follow the instructions from [this](https://code-maze.com/swagger-ui-asp-net-core-web-api/) blog to implement cooment support.

 ```csharp